KRouhana/COMP-250-Intro-To-Comp-Science/Assignment 1 - Online Marketplace/README.md

 ---

 ### **Summary of the Problem to Solve**
 The problem involves simulating an **online marketplace** by designing a set of interrelated classes.
-Students must implement:
+Project must implement:
 1. **Products** (`MarketProduct` and its subclasses: `Egg`, `Fruit`, `Jam`, `SeasonalFruit`).
    - Each subclass calculates the cost of the product differently, reflecting real-world pricing models.
 2. **Basket**: A collection of products with methods for adding, removing, calculating subtotals, taxes, and generating receipts.